 - After the two weeks of full shade are over, put it where it will be in partial shade for two weeks.

-- After two weeks of partial shade, move the poinsettia to full sun.
+- After two weeks of partial shade, move the poinsettia to a sunny spot with full sun.

 Late Winter to early Spring is the time to prune most everything, and this is true for your poinsettias as well.
 Pruning may seem harsh, pruning and thinning are my most hated gardening chores, but in reality, it’s good for the plants.